 - which parts of the non-creative work can be delegated and how?

-Whether you are a freelancer or a creative team, having a single space to manage all the tasks AND review your work, both with team and client, facilitates handling necessary routine and lets you focus on creating.
+Whether you are a freelancer or a creative team, having a single space to manage all the tasks AND review your work, both with team and client, facilitates handling necessary routines and lets you focus on creating.

 Keep having fun with your creative job, use the right tools to make your workflow really flow, and let the reliable and no less fun project management and online proofing tools take the mundane part of your work on themselves.

 To sum up, the most common challenges creatives face at work are: